Fx-Professional-Services/HorizonDocs/Horizon User Guide/02 All Parties/Party.md

     - Click **Save** in the bottom right corner of the form.
 This will automatically open the newly created party record.

+⚠️ **Note**: After creating the party record, the selected party type checkbox will be automatically checked.
+To view this, go to _All Parties_, select the newly created party from the left pane, and check the summary tab.
+The checkbox will be marked based on your previous selection.

 <img src="https://github.com/Fx-Professional-Services/HorizonDocs/blob/staging/Horizon%20User%20Guide/00%20Assets/17_create_a_new_party_record.png" width="200" height="300">

 # Create a New Customer Record